percona/community/content/blog/2021-11-08-the-errant-gtid.md

 ```
 Subset = 1 tells us we have **no** errant transactions.

-Now lets introduce an errant transaction on the replica.
+Now we need to introduce an errant transaction in to the replica.
 Let's do something simple by creating a new database.
 ```
 mysql_replica> create database community;
 Query OK, 1 row affected (0.01 sec)